Rent Affordability Calculator

 How does the rent calculator work?

-Our rent affordability calculator takes a few factors into account and lets you know how much you can afford to pay for your monthly rent in your city.
-If you are thinking about moving to another city, you can test out different locations to see if a new area may be more affordable.
-The goal is to find an amount you can pay for rent while still managing to put money towards savings, emergencies and out-of-budget expenses.
+Our rent affordability calculator takes factors into accounts such as income, location, debt — and lets you know how much you can afford to pay for monthly rent in your city.
+If you are thinking about moving to another city, test out different locations to see if a new area is more affordable.
+The goal is to find an amount of rent you can afford to pay for rent while still managing to put money towards savings, emergencies, and out-of-budget expenses.
+Find out how much you can afford before you sign a new lease.

 Here are the data points we considered while creating the rent calculator: